-There are a number of volcano mountains in this, as in almost all the Volcanos. other islands of the castern Archipelago.
-They are called in the Malay language gunong-api, or, more correctly, gunong bcr-api.
+There are a number of volcano mountains in this, as in almost all the Volcanos. other islands of the eastern Archipelago.
+They are called in the Malay language gunong-api, or, more correctly, gunong ber-api.
 Lava has been seen to flow from a considerable one near Priamang; but I have never heard of its causing any other damage than the burning of woods.
 This, however, may be owing to the thinness of population, which does not render it necessary for the inhabitants to settle in a situation that exposes them to danger of this kind.
 The only volcano I had an opportunity of observing, opened in the side of a mountain, about twenty miles inland of Bencoolen, one-fourth way from its top, as nearly as I can judge.
-It scarcely ever failed to emit smoke; but the column was only visible visible for two or three hours in the morning, seldom rising and preserving its form, above the upper edge of the hill, which is not of a conical shape, but extending with a gradual slope.
+It scarcely ever failed to emit smoke; but the column was only visible visible for two or three hours in the morning, seldom rising and preeffects of an serving its form, above the upper edge of the hill, which is not of a conical shape, but extending with a gradual slope.
 The high trees with which the country thereabout is covered, prevent the crater from being discernible at a distance; and this proves, that the spot is not considerably raised or otherwise affected by the eruptions.
-I could never perceive that it had any connection with the earthquakes, which are Earthquakes. very frequently felt there.
+I could never Earthquakes, perceive that it had any connection with the earthquakes, which are very frequently felt there.
 Sometimes it has emitted smoke upon these occasions, and in other instances, not.
 Yet, during a smart earthquake which happened a few years before my arrival, it was remarked to send forth flame, which it is rarely known to do."
 The apprehension of the European inhabitants, however, is rather more excited, when it continues any length of time without a tendency to an eruption, as they conceive it to be the vent by which the inflammable matter escapes, that would otherwise produce these commotions of the earth.
 Comparatively with the descriptions I have read of earthquakes in South America, Calabria, and other countries, those which happen in Sumatra, are generally very slight; and the usual manner of building, renders them but little formidable to the natives.
-The most severe that I have known, Remarkable effects of an earthquake. was chiefly experienced in the district of Manna, in the year 1770.
-A village was destroyed by the houses falling down and taking fire, and several lives were lost.^b The ground was in one place rent a quarter of a mile, the width of two fathoms, and depth of four or five.
-A bituminous matter is described to have swelled over the sides of the cavity. and the earth, for a long time after the shocks, was observed to contract and dilate alternately.
-Many parts of the hills far inland could be distinguished to have given way, and a consequence of this was. that during three weeks, Manna River was so much impregnated with particles of clay, that the natives could not bathe in it.
-At this time was was formed near to the mouth of Padang Guchi, a neighbouring river, south of the former, a large plain, seven miles long and half a mile broad; where there had been before only a narrow beach.
-The quantity of earth brought down on this occasion was so considerable, that the hill upon which the English resident's house stands, appears, from indubitable marks, less elevated by fifteen feet than it was before the event.
-Earthquakes have been remarked by some to happen usually upon sudden changes of weather, and particularly after violent heats; but I do not vouch this upon my own experience, which has been pretty ample.
-They are preceded by a low rumbling noise like distant thunder.
-The domestic cattle and fowls are sensible of the preternatural motion, and seem much alarmed; the latter making the cry they are wont to do on the approach of birds of prey.
-Houses situated on a low sandy soil are least affected, and those which stand on distinct hills, suffer most from the shocks, because the further removed from the centre of motion, the greater the agitation; and the loose contexture of the one foundation, making less resistance than the solidity of the other, subjects the building to less violence.
-Ships at anchor in the road, though several miles distant from the shore, are strongly sensible of the concussion.

-^a Some gentlemen, who deny the fact of its having at any time emitted flame, conjecture, that what exhibits the appearance of smoke, is more probably vapour, arising from a considerable hot spring.
+The most severe that I have known. earthquake. was chiefly experienced in the district of Manna, in the year 1770.
+A village was destroyed by the houses falling down and taking fire, and several lives were lost.b The ground was in one place rent a quarter of a mile, the width of two fathoms, and depth of four or five.
+A bituminous matter is described to have swelled over the sides of the cavity, and the earth, for a long time after the shocks, was observed to contract and dilate alternately.
+Many parts of the hills far inland could be distinguished to have given way, and a consequence of this was, that during three weeks, Manna River was so much impregnated with was particles of clay, that the natives could not bathe in it.
+At this time a Some gentlemen, who deny the fact of its having at any time emitted slame, conjecture, that what exhibits the appearance of smoke, is more probably vapour, arising from a considerable hot spring.
 The natives speak of it as a volcano.